CryoCCD: Conditional Cycle-consistent Diffusion with Biophysical Modeling for Cryo-EM Synthesis: Related Work

-\textbf{Diffusion Models.} Diffusion models have emerged as a powerful generative framework, with DDPMs defining a forward noise process and learning its reversal \cite{ho2020denoising, song2022denoisingdiffusionimplicitmodels}.
-Early efforts focused on sampling efficiency and image quality \cite{nichol2021improved, dhariwal2021diffusion, rombach2022high}, while recent advances enable conditional generation via classifier guidance and context-aware conditioning \cite{ho2022classifier, yang2024contextualizeddiffusionmodelstextguided, zhang2023adding}.
+\textbf{Diffusion Models.} Diffusion models have emerged as a powerful generative framework, with DDPMs defining a forward noise process and learning its reversal \citep{ho2020denoising, song2022denoisingdiffusionimplicitmodels}.
+Early efforts focused on sampling efficiency and image quality \citep{nichol2021improved, dhariwal2021diffusion, rombach2022high}, while recent advances enable conditional generation via classifier guidance and context-aware conditioning \citep{ho2022classifier, yang2024contextualizeddiffusionmodelstextguided, zhang2023adding}.
 For unpaired image-to-image translation, diffusion models offer greater stability and diversity than GANs.
-UNIT-DDPM \cite{sasaki2021unit} pioneered this direction but lacked structural consistency.
-CycleDiffusion \cite{wu2022unifying} introduced a unified latent space to enforce cycle consistency, improving fidelity.
+CycleDiffusion \citep{wu2022unifying} introduced a unified latent space to enforce cycle consistency, improving fidelity.
+Currently, CycleNet \citep{xu2023cyclenet} introduces a lightweight cycle consistency regularizer for text-guided diffusion.
 Despite these advances, diffusion models remain underexplored in cryo-EM synthesis.
 To fill this gap, we introduce the first conditional, cycle-consistent diffusion framework tailored for this domain.